• Podcast Promise no Promises!

 The notion of the voice is a crucial one in the historical development of women’s consciousness and their position and agency in society.
 How to discern when women are speaking in their own voices goes hand in hand with the question of how to know who we are and doing what we really want to do.
 The spoken and the unspoken are two dimensions of the inquiry into «who benefits from our silence or what are the effects and consequences of our voices?» Mostly unspoken practices of gender-based exclusion and discrimination favor the interests of others.

-89. MOVING IN MIGRANT RHYTHMS – Maya Saravia
+89. The Tale and the Tongue.
+MOVING IN MIGRANT RHYTHMS – Maya Saravia

 Moving in Migrant Rhythms—episode 19 of The Tale and the Tongue series — follows a conversation with artist and loud thinker Maya Saravia and Sonia Fernández Pan, the host of this podcast series.
 In their conversation the migrant experience is very present.